9 ways to keep your pets safe this Christmas

 7. A busy environment

-With the relaxing of the Covid rules your Christmas environment may be busy, and certainly more busy than your pet has become accustomed to during 2020.
-Remember that new faces and additional noise can be scary for your pet, so give them a safe area to pop off to if it gets overwhelming for them (you can join them too if you are all peopled out!).
+Christmas time can be very busy, remember that new faces and additional noise can be scary for your pet.
+Give them a safe area to pop off to if it gets overwhelming for them (you can join them too if you are all peopled out!).
 Try to maintain your pet’s normal routines to avoid them becoming too unsettled.

 8. Flame safety